 Introduction

 Current regulations and best practices for privacy protection include requirements for notice and consent.
 There is no standard or specification for an interoperable consent record.
-As a result, individuals cannot easily track their consents or know who to hold accountable in the event of a violation of their consent.
+As a result, neither individuals nor organizations can easily track their consents or know who to hold accountable in the event of a violation of their consent.

 Individuals are regularly asked for consent by organizations who want to collect information about them, usually in conjunction with the use of a service or application.
 Consent is provided by an individual when they agree to allow an organization to collect, use, or disclose their data, and data about them, according to a set of terms and conditions defined by the collecting organization.